 First, let’s look at some historical perspective.
-The white-tailed deer is an invasive species; prior to the 1800s, it was not particularly common in New Brunswick.
+The white-tailed deer is, for most of the Province, an invasive species; prior to the 1800s, it was not particularly common in New Brunswick (Wright 1951).
+Likely, deer were confined to the more southerly parts of the Province and probably not widespread.
+Cold winters have probably restricted white-tailed deer populations in this part of northeastern North America since 1000 AD or so.
 Reports from early European settlers, such as Nicolas Denys, refer to First Nations people hunting moose, beaver and bear, but not deer.
-From an article published at the Elements NB website, Stephen Clayden notes:
+From an article published at the apparently defunct Elements NB website, Stephen Clayden noted:

 “Although caribou numbers in northeastern North America were already much reduced by the late 1800s from those of previous centuries, the ultimate extinction of the species in New Brunswick, Nova Scotia, and adjoining mainland regions appears to have coincided with the influx and explosive population growth of white-tailed deer.
 Deer were rare in the Maritimes in the early 1600s, and remained so for most of the next three hundred years.
 A scarcity of immature forest cover and clearings, their principal habitat, was probably the main factor limiting expansion of the white-tail’s range.
 But as deer spread northward in the wake of European settlement, both caribou and moose populations were affected.
 In areas with a high density of deer, many moose succumbed to a mysterious sickness.
 However, while moose and deer established a somewhat precarious coexistence, caribou perished.”

 In other words, the old-growth mature forest habitat that dominated New Brunswick until European settlers began clearing the land was NOT habitat that favoured white-tailed deer.
-Deer prefer the more open habitat of either natural clearings (along rivers, flood plains, mixed prairie/woodlands, etc) or clearings created by farming – provided that there are wooded areas nearby where they can hide from predators and seek shelter from harsh weather.
+Deer prefer the more open habitat of either natural clearings (along rivers, flood plains, mixed prairie/woodlands, etc) or clearings created by fire or farming – provided that there are wooded areas nearby where they can hide from predators and seek shelter from harsh weather.
 Clearings support the small herbaceous perennials, grasses and grains that provide excellent deer food.
-As Europeans cleared the land, the deer population in New Brunswick grew markedly, and the caribou and moose that dominated the old growth forest declined.
+First Nations peoples cleared land for farming and also used fire as a woodland management technique (see Mann, Charles.
+2005.
+1491: New Revelations of the Americas Before Columbus).
+As Europeans settlers cleared more and more land during the 1800s and early 1900s, the deer population in New Brunswick grew markedly, and the caribou and moose that dominated the old growth forest declined.
 Again, from Clayden:

 “A telling glimpse of the reversal in fortunes of caribou and deer in New Brunswick is contained in a reminiscence by guide and outfitter Bert Moore (1883-1972), published in the Winter 1996-1997 issue of the magazine New Brunswick Tree and Forest: “In 1900,” wrote Moore, “there were very few deer in the Tobique–Nepisiguit country, but caribou were there in great numbers.”
 He attributed the precipitous subsequent decline of the caribou to a rapid increase in the deer population.
 This, he assumed, led to competition between the two species for a limited food supply, and to the caribou, now supposedly under-nourished and weakened, becoming more susceptible to disease.”